shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 "Oh, please don't.
 Please don't try to help me."

-When I read this line in Liz Gilbert's Big Magic, I could hear the exhausation and disinterest.
+When I read this line in Liz Gilbert's Big Magic, I could hear the exhaustion and disinterest.
 She was talking about her reaction when people tell her that they want to write a book in order to help other people.

 More and more in society, we are told to live lives for other people.